- Introduction:

 - A Valid Practice In The New Testament?:

--This argument may be theoretically coherent, but does not work in practice.
+-Even though this argument sounds good when written on paper, it is theoretical only.
+It does not pan out in reality.
 Occupying separate labels does not change the essence of what is being done.
-Moreover, the Bible does not provide any justification for three different classes of honor for three separate heavenly classes.
-All religious veneration that we find in Scripture is directed to God alone.
-Remember that God is a jealous God (Exodus 20:5; Deuteronomy 4:24; Nahum 1:2).
+Moreover, Scripture does not provide any justification for three different classes of honor to give to three different classes of beings (i.e. God, Mary, and saints).
+In fact, every instance of religious veneration recorded in Scripture by a faithful person is directed to God alone.
+That point is not without significance.
+We would do well to remember that God is a jealous God (Exodus 20:5; Deuteronomy 4:24; Nahum 1:2).
+He does not take the issue of worship lightly.

 - Defining What Is Permissible: